Separability vs. robustness of Orlicz spaces: financial and economic perspectives: Applications

 \subsection{Regular pricing rules and the Fatou property}

-\textit{Positive linear functionals} on a space of contingent claims are commonly interpreted as linear pricing rules.
-Applying this to a generating lattice $\CH\subset L^\Phi(\CP)$ as studied in Section~\ref{sec.completion} and a positive linear functional $\ell\colon\CH\to\R$, $\sigma$-order continuity of $\ell$ now has the following economic interpretation.
-Whenever a sequence of contingent claims $(X_n)_{n\in\N}$ satisfies $X_n\downarrow$ and $\inf_{n\in\N}X_n=0$, that is, the payoffs $X_n$ become arbitrarily invaluable in the objective $\CP$-q.s.\ order, their prices $\ell(X_n)$ under $\ell$ vanish:
+\textit{Positive linear functionals} on a space of contingent claims are commonly interpreted as linear pricing rules. {In case of a} generating lattice $\CH\subset L^\Phi(\CP)$ as studied in Section~\ref{sec.completion}, $\sigma$-order continuity of a positive linear functional $\ell\colon\CH\to\R$ has the following economic interpretation.
+Whenever a sequence of contingent claims $(X_n)_{n\in\N}$ satisfies $X_{n+1}\peq X_n$, $n\in\N$, and $\inf_{n\in\N}X_n=0$, that is, the payoffs $X_n$ become arbitrarily invaluable in the objective $\CP$-q.s.\ order, their prices $\ell(X_n)$ under $\ell$ vanish:

 Pricing with such functionals does not exaggerate the value of (objectively) increasingly invaluable contingent claims.
+By Lemma~\ref{lem:sigmaorder}, such functionals correspond to measures.
+The condition